Dankisss/LeetCode/README.md

      width="150"
      height="100"
      style="float: left; margin-right: 10px;" />
-<p style="vertical-align: middle;">Here you can find solutions for some of the LeetCode problems realted to Data structures and algorithms!</p>
+<p style="font-color: red;">Here you can find solutions for some of the LeetCode problems realted to Data structures and algorithms!</p>